Information about you: how we use your personally identifiable information for patients and their relatives

 We may also hold and process your personal details to fulfil a contractual requirement, for example with your doctor, or to provide you with advice and information with your consent.

 The University of Edinburgh acting through the NCJDRSU has overall responsibility for looking after your information and using it properly with technical and organisational measures in place to ensure personally identifiable information is protected.
 Information is held securely at all times and our staff, who include healthcare professionals and non-healthcare staff, all have the same duty to maintain confidentiality and are trained in data protection and security, and to treat personally identifiable information in the strictest confidence.
 Any deliberate or negligent breaches of this duty are disciplinary offences.
-This is in compliance with the DPA 2018, the GDPR 2016, the Common Law on Confidentiality and national Caldicott principles, as well as the requirements of the University of Edinburgh and its relevant Codes of Practice.
+This is in compliance with the DPA 2018, the UK GDPR, the Common Law on Confidentiality and national Caldicott principles, as well as the requirements of the University of Edinburgh and its relevant Codes of Practice.

 We will use your data in the ways needed to conduct this work and manage your information in specific ways so that the work is reliable and accurate.
 This means that we will only collect what personally identifiable information we need and use it as the law allows, and we will make sure nobody has access to it who shouldn’t.
 No automatic decision-making or profiling is done with your data.